Presbyterian Women Missions

-The 2016 Birthday Offering will fund four life-changing projects:
+The 2017 Birthday Offering will fund three life-changing projects:

 Your gift to the Birthday Offering will allow these ministries to help at-risk youth, ensure safe housing for low-income families and build a school for girls.
-The actual grant amounts for these worthwhile programs will depend on gifts received in 2016.
-Learn more about the recipients.
+The actual grant amounts for these worthwhile programs will depend on gifts received in 2017.